 As I stood on the edge of the cliff looking down the 20 foot drop in front of me, my guide at my side told me where to stand.
 I stepped off the cliff top and plunged into the water, adrenaline seeped through my body as I hit the water.
+This was my experience in Tangadan Falls in the Philippines.

-I am 40 minutes into my hike to the Tangadan Waterfall in the Philippines and this is the main cliff jumping spot.
+I am 40 minutes into my hike to the Tangadan Falls in the Philippines and this is the main cliff jumping spot.
 The most exciting part of the hike although it all was lovely.

 Our day started in San Juan where we got a tricycle to San Gabriel the start of the trail.
 We managed to get the smallest, most broken down looking tricycle in the whole of San Juan; however it did get us safely to the start of the trek to Tangadan Falls.
 The ride took approx 45mins.